dhoyle/splicedocs-jekyll/pages/SQLReference/DataTypes/Time.md

 * Hours may have one or two digits.
 * Minutes and seconds, if present, must have two digits.
-* Splice Machine also accepts strings in the locale specific date-time format, using the locale of the database server.
+* Splice Machine also accepts strings in the locale specific date-time format, using the time zone for the server to which you are connected.
 If there is an ambiguity, the built-in formats above take precedence.

 Please see *[Working With Date and Time Values](developers_fundamentals_dates.html)* for information about using simple arithmetic with `TIME` values.

 ## Examples